kbarni/Annotation/creating_forms.md

 - `label` - label to be shown near the combo box
 - `persistent` - set to `true` to keep the value of the control
 - `items` - the list of the items of the control in format: `["Item1","Item2",...]`
+- `fieldwidth` - sets the width of the combo box field

 **BSeparator**: Adds a separator with a title to the interface.
 Useful for grouping controls